FAQS

 What is an ISTD exam and why is it important?

-ISTDare a reputable examination board which offer a comprehensive, very specific body of work in their dance curriculum.
+ISTD is a reputable examination board which offer a comprehensive, very specific body of work in their dance curriculum.

 Even if dance isn’t a potential career choice, the exams are an excellent way to prove a pupil’s ability to prepare for an exam, test their dance skills and perform under pressure.
+There is no point in the performing arts without sharing and proving!

-What is the Roynon ‘whole school performance’?
+What is the Roynon ‘Whole School Performance’?

 Every two years, Roynon Performing Arts organise a whole-school performance for singers, dancers and performers of all ages and abilities (totalling on average 200 performers).

-The performance is held in a theatre local to the school over a weekend, where pupils get to showcase their skills in a professional environment to friends, family, the local community and theatre-goers.
+The performance is held in a theatre local to the school over a weekend where pupils get to showcase their skills in a professional environment to friends, family, the local community and theatre-goers.

-These shows have grown in popularity year on year, gaining the attention from local media and reaching out further to other areas of the community (discounted tickets have often been offered where possible to care homes and charities).
+These shows have grown in popularity year on year, gaining the attention from local media and reaching out further to other areas of the community.
+Discounted tickets have often been offered where possible to care homes and charities.

 For more information, such as how to volunteer, what a pupil will need in preparation of the performances and more, please look out for emails nearer the time as well as useful documents, some of which are uploaded onto our YouTube channel as short presentations.
+We have also produced a comprehensive, user friendly info booklet completely devoted to the Whole School Show and answers all questions for parents, carers and students.

 Does Roynon Performing Arts take part in dance festivals?